 Important!
 As you can see some plants are not translated to the english version.
-I am looking for someone to translate articles from french to english.
+I am looking for someone to translate articles from french to english (with a good level of french).
 You can contact me on my email adress above.
 Thanks because I really need your help for this!

-You can also support my research and my work on mr-ginseng.com by hosting a link on your blog (to the mr-ginseng.com home page or to the article(s) that you have found most helpful).
+You can also support my research and my work on mr-ginseng.com by hosting a link on your blog or in forums/videos (to the mr-ginseng.com home page or to the article(s) that you have found most helpful).
 If you have a friend who has a blog, ask them to include a link to the site www.mr-ginseng.com – Thank you in advance, as this will really help the site to evolve!
-You can also make a donation (no matter how small) by using my email on paypal : contact(at)mr-ginseng.com – any amount is appreciated.
-Ask me for the link to paypal, if you can’t find it.
-Have a good day everyone!
+Happy medicinal plants for everyone!